Anderson Valley Wineries: A Weekend Guide to Mendocino Wine Country

 5:30 pm – You only have one stop to make tonight, and it’s Rivino Winery.
 They host killer gatherings with local music for happy hour every Friday, at least in good weather, so check out their calendar beforehand to anticipate the vibe.
 Grab a glass (or bottle) of one of their delicious, affordable wines – our favorites are the Cab Franc & Sangiovese – and bring a picnic to enjoy it with.

-After Rivino, make your way to your hotel for the night to rest up for a big day of wine tasting tomorrow.
+After Rivino, make your way to your hotel for the night to rest up for a big day of wine tasting tomorrow in Anderson Valley.

-Waking up in Mendocino wine country is a bit of a dream.
+Waking up in Anderson Valley wine country is a bit of a dream.
 Cozy up in your bed & breakfast or Airbnb, enjoy your coffee, and take a stroll – there are tall trees and ocean views close to nearly every hotel.

 9am – Time to fuel up for the sipping that’s in store.
 Little River Inn is an adorable bed & breakfast that doubles as a hidden gem for drinks & brunch, and right now they’re doing a delicious takeout breakfast.
 Order ahead, then pick it up and take it to a turnout to eat while you soak in views of the Pacific.

 11am – Hit the road.
 The drive from Mendocino to the wineries is a destination in itself.
-Massive, decades old redwoods border the road, and the sun rays that stream through branches set the tone for a magical day in Northern California.
+Massive, decades old redwoods border the road, and the sun rays that stream through branches set the tone for a magical day visiting Anderson Valley wineries.

 First stop: Handley Cellars.
 It’s a stunning property with fantastic wine, and even better winemakers – the Maker Pinot is produced by the Handley Cellars team.
 Sip a flight on the patio and read the story of Handley – it’s touching, and makes the experience even more rich.
 In addition to their award-winning Pinot Noirs, try the Pinot Gris and Blanc de Blancs, a favorite of founding winemaker Milla Handley.